avigad/mathematics_in_lean_source/source/logic.rst

     sorry
     -- END

+The first proof can be shortened using ``dsimp`` or ``change`` to get rid of the lambda.
+But you can check that the subsequent ``rw`` won't work unless we get rid of the lambda explicitly, because otherwise it cannot find the patterns ``f x`` and ``g x`` in the expression.

-You can find implicit universal quantifiers are all over the place, once you know how to spot them.
+You can find implicit universal quantifiers all over the place, once you know how to spot them.
 Mathlib includes a good library for rudimentary set theory.
 Lean's logical foundation imposes the restriction that when